Yevadu: Critical response

 According to International Business Times India, the film received "decent feedback" from critics.

 Y. Sunita Chowdary of The Hindu felt that the film was made only for the mass audience.
 She criticised the film's revenge sequences, calling them "non-stop and prolonged" but praised Devi Sri Prasad's music and C. Ram Prasad's cinematography.
 Sridhar Vivan of Bangalore Mirror gave the film 3 out of 5 stars and wrote, "For those watching Yevadu, the first half ends quite shockingly as the director tries to wrap up the movie in the first leg itself.
 It is a treat for Cherry's fans and for others, it's strictly average stuff".
 He felt that the violence, lack of comedy and a predictable turn of events affected the film's narration.

-IndiaGlitz rated the film 3 out of 5 and wrote, "Yevadu has not one but two revenge stories.
-The first revenge story has not much going for it — perhaps the director deemed it fit not to take it seriously.
-Followed by this no-brainer, there comes the film's actual story, giving us respite and much-needed entertainment in good measure".
 Sify also rated the film 3 out of 5 and wrote, "Yevadu provides novelty in the beginning episodes promising a different commercial film but ends up as a regular revenge drama.
 Has many clichéd moments but it is also a film that works to some extent.
 A masala fare".

 Karthik Pasupulate of The Times of India was yet another to rate the film 3 out of 5, but he criticised its blatant similarities to Face/Off.
 He added that the action choreography was "undecipherable" and called Sai Kumar's character as "one of the most over the top villain characters ever" adding that he would certainly "break the outer limit of the human hearing threshold".
-Shekhar of Oneindia Entertainment rated the film 3 out of 5 as well, stating, "Yevadu is a good action entertainer with all commercial ingredients.
-Ram Charan Teja is the showman in the film.
-If you are looking for entertainment without any message, it is good treat for you this Sankrathi".